-A native of Co Tipperary in Ireland Tim has a background in teaching, finance and administration and youth work.
-Tim first visited Africa in 1997 on a short term volunteering programme and since 1999 Tim has volunteered with VMM in Kenya, Tanzania and Uganda.
+A native of Co Tipperary in Ireland, Tim has a background in teaching, finance and administration and youth work.
+Tim first visited Africa in 1997 on a short term volunteering programme and since 1999 Tim has volunteered with VMM International in Kenya, Tanzania and Uganda.
 Prior to this Tim taught at the College of Commerce in Cork and worked in Company & Trust administration in the Channel Islands.
-From his current base in Kitale in Western Kenya Tim visits VMMs project partners and volunteers in the field as well as working with the VMM Safeguarding & Positive Discipline mentoring programme team.
+From his current base in Kitale in Western Kenya Tim visits VMM International’s project partners and volunteers in the field as well as working with the Safeguarding & Positive Discipline mentoring programme team.

-Before joining VMM in 2011, Van worked in charity and government organisations both in America and the UK.
-Recent posts included Director of Development for Habitat for Humanity in Virginia and later as CEO for Habitat Liverpool for two years before joining VMM as UK Manager.
-Van is also a trustee for the Catholic Mission Union.
-Van has 3 children and enjoys travel, sports and cooking.
+Before joining VMM International in 2011, Van worked in charity and government organisations both in America and the UK.
+Recent posts included Director of Development for Habitat for Humanity in Virginia (US) and later as CEO for Habitat Liverpool for two years before joining VMM International as UK Director.
+The UK team provides significant income from Ireland and UK through church appeals, fundraising initiatives, grants and several charity shops.
+They facilitate partnerships and oversee the short and long term programmes.
+Van is also a trustee for the Catholic Mission Union, has 3 children and enjoys travel, sports and cooking

-Louisa Preston is VMM’s Appeals Co-ordinator for England and Wales.
-She has held this position since January 2011, but started volunteering with VMM in 2008.
-Louisa takes care of anything and everything to do with Parish Appeals.
-Parish Appeals consist of visiting a Parish, making Appeals at each Mass that weekend, taking a collection and recruiting new VMs and members to VMM.
-She is also responsible for some of the finances of this office and of the Wavertree Charity Shop.
+Louisa Preston is VMM International’s Appeals Co-ordinator for England and Wales.
+She has held this position since January 2011, but started volunteering with VMM International in 2008.
+Louisa takes care of everything to do with Parish Appeals.
+Parish Appeals consist of visiting a Parish, making Appeals at each Mass that weekend, taking a collection and recruiting new VMs and members to VMM International.
+She is also responsible for some office finances and the Wavertree Charity Shop.
 Louisa is originally from Liverpool, went to school and University here.
 She enjoys the opera, theatre, cinema, dining out and travelling.
 And hopes to go to Africa at some point!